 For the latest travel warnings and alerts around the world, read about lockdowns and border restrictions.

 Iceland is full of natural beauty, but it is also full of natural hazards, which are perhaps its number one draw card.
 Some of the worst dangers pertain to geysers, which erupt and burn travelers each year.
 Other travelers have accidently become injured stepping into a hot spring or boiling mud pool.
 Few of these areas have warning signs or protective barriers against falling or getting injured, which is why some people get too close.
 The responsibility of safety lies mainly on the traveler.

-However Iceland has one of the world's best monitoring systems for its natural hazards and their emergency rescue services are of a very high standard due to skill and experience in dealing with the variety of hazards which pose a risk to human and animal life.
+However Iceland has one of the world's best monitoring systems for its natural hazards, and their emergency rescue services are of a very high standard due to skill and experience in dealing with the variety of hazards which pose a risk to human and animal life.

+But volcanoes are just one of the reasons travelers go there each year.
+With volcanoes comes danger and potential disruption to your trip.
 Iceland has some of the best volcano experts in the world and many of the country's major volcanoes are monitored for signs of unrest.

 Volcanic eruptions can also mean additional hazards such as volcanic mud flows (lahar) and jokulhlaups (Icelandic term for glacial outburst floods).

 Volcanic mud flows can be a slurry of hot or cold volcanic materials, gases and water.
 Generally they will flow downslope of a volcano and make their way into a nearby river.